nishanthrs/LectureSearch/transcription_pipeline/README.md

   * Based on the benchmarks for [`insanely-fast-whisper`](https://github.com/Vaibhavs10/insanely-fast-whisper?tab=readme-ov-file), via batching and fp16 and bettertransformer framework, we can transcribe at 30x realtime.
   * That means we can transcribe 30(60) = 1800 mins of audio in an hour or for $2.50.
 That means ~30 videos of 1 hr lectures transcribed at $2.50.
 Even if this is an optimistic estimate, that's significantly cheaper than any managed service.

-## Installing Nvidia Drivers and CUDA
+## Installing Nvidia Drivers and CUDA on Ubuntu PC

 Was a huge pain in the ass to download Nvidia drivers on my Ubuntu PC; I've lost count on how many times I've had to restart and reboot in recovery mode: